Conducting Administrative Investigations Involving University Employees and Information Resources

 2.1 The general scope of this operating policy will apply to acquisitions of information technology hardware (e.g., computers, media, etc), computer and/or network forensics, and access to university issued machines and accounts.

-2.1.1 Procedures for active or former, non-student and student employees shall be identified.
+2.1.1 Procedures for active or former faculty or staff (including student employees) shall be identified.

 2.1.2 Procedures for active or former students shall not be identified.